jaeyk/comp_thinking_social_science/01_motivation.md

 ## Computational way of thinking about data

 -   Berkeley's widely praised data science undergraduate education is built upon both inferential (statistics) and computational thinking.
 [The textbook](https://www.inferentialthinking.com/chapters/intro) used for teaching its most fundamental course (Data8) underscores computational thinking because "programming allows us to apply analysis techniques to the large and diverse data sets that arise in real-world applications: not just numbers, but text, images, videos, and sensor readings."
-This is also exactly the point of this textbook and explains how it is organized.
+This is also exactly the point of this textbook and explains how its content is organized.

 ### Structure